pulp-training/sw/configure_fll_debug_rtl/README.md

      resembles an issue we had during one of our tapeouts.
 If you managed to figure out what the issue is but did not yet figure out where exactly the errorneus behavior is triggered in the tb source file, try to first verify your assumption using *forced signals* in the RTL simulation.
-Than try to backtrack the moment where the offending interaction with the SoC happens using the log outputs of the boot procedure.
+Then try to backtrack the moment where the offending interaction with the SoC happens using the log outputs of the boot procedure.